Value4AI/Awesome-LLM-in-Social-Science/README.md

 Below we compile *awesome* papers that
 - **evaluate** Large Language Models (LLMs) from a perspective of Social Science.
 - **align** LLMs from a perspective of Social Science.
-- employ LLMs to create **simulation** environments, facilitating research or addressing issues in diverse fields of Social Science.
+- employ LLMs to facilitate research, address issues, and enhance tools in Social Science.
 - contribute **surveys** or **perspectives** on the above topics.

 Evaluation, alignment, and simulation are by no means orthogonal.
 For example, evaluations require simulations.
 We categorize these papers based on our understanding of their focus.